CoSyBob/CoSy/README.md

 Facebook ( no fonts & formating )  and have reverted to simple open directories and email lists on the CoSy : http://cosy.com/4thCoSy/ .
 Certainly very soon ***CoSy***'s APL level vocabulary will allow much more flexible access to and maintanance of the ` repository ` .
+The differentiating and storing just the differenials of changes in a script which I understand is a key value of GitHub is just a few lines of CoSy .

 ---
 Follow https://twitter.com/CoherentSystems for all and only